A few things will happen immediately after the connection is established.

 - Send Control+Alt+Delete: Sends this keystroke to the remote machine.

-- Request Unattended Access: Allows you to send a request for unattended access to the client computer.
+- Request Unattended or Prompted Access: Allows you to send a request for unattended access to the client computer.
 This is useful if you are a sysadmin and need to perform routine maintenance, or even for something as simple as controlling your home machine while on the go.

 - Lock the Target Machine: Performs the equivalent of Windows+L.